Skip navigation

 Treatment

-If the provider thinks you have diphtheria, treatment will likely be started right away, even before test results come back.
+If your provider thinks you have diphtheria, treatment will likely be started right away, even before test results come back.

 Diphtheria antitoxin is given as a shot into a muscle or through an IV (intravenous line).
 The infection is then treated with antibiotics, such as penicillin and erythromycin.